Some Frequently Asked Questions

 Above all, however, a crossdresser is a real person.

-What causes crossdressing?
+What causes Cross-dressing?

 What causes a person born physically male to need to dress and behave as a female (and vice-versa) in order to have peace of mind?

 There is no present definitive answer.
-The currently favored medical opinion is the crossdressing is "multi-causal".
-This means that there appears to be a genetic predisposition and a prenatal hormonal basis for a person's gender identity - the mental perception an individual has about his or her gender - which, though subject to social influences, is independent of a person's physical sexual identity.
-It is currently estimated that about one out of every hundred people born have a personal gender identity which does not comfortably correspond with that person's physical sex.
+The currently favored medical opinion is that cross-dressing has multiple causes.
+This means that there appears to be a possible genetic predisposition and a possible prenatal hormonal basis for a person's gender identity - the mental perception an individual has about his or her gender - which, though subject to social influences, is independent of a person's physical sexual identity.
+Most Crossdressers are trying to satisfy a compulsion to visit the "other gender" dimension of the personality.
+The source of this compulsion resides deep within the psyche and is part of the total personality.

-Crossdressing is simply the outward expression by such a person of this essential gender identity, and crossdressing is thus no less real or compelling for this person than the expression by the average male and female of their masculinity and femininity.
+Cross-dressing is simply the outward expression by such a person of this essential gender identity, and cross-dressing is thus no less real or compelling for this person than the expression by the average male and female of their masculinity and femininity.

 Is there a cure?